caltemose/chadzilla2013/source/index.html.md

 [Here you'll find articles I've written](/articles) relating to creative technology and design.
 Most recently I wrote about [rebuilding this site](/articles/2013/10/12/remaking-this-site/) where I discuss simplifying web development and looking to its future.

+I do a lot of research when I travel and have started saving some of those resources including maps of places to go, day plans and other suggestions.
+[Check my travel section](/travel) for more info.

-You can find my photography on [my Flickr site](http://flickr.com/caltemose).
+You can find my photography on [Flickr](http://flickr.com/caltemose).
 Most of it is travel-related.

-When I travel I research plenty and make maps (Google) of places I went that I'd revisit.
-[Check them out here.](/maps)

 If you want to connect, check my [contact page](/contact) for ways to find me online.